VBCores/VBCores_files/05-VB-Stepper-Driver/README.md

-# VBCores DC motor driver
+# VBCores stepper motor driver

 ## Overview
-The VBCores stepper driver is an advanced solution for controlling sensored stepper motors.
+The VBCores stepper motor driver is an advanced solution for controlling sensored stepper motors.
 It supports an ABZ encoder as well as absolute encoders with SPI or I2C interfaces.
 High-end TMC5160 driver IC ensures efficient and silent operation.

 Based on [VB32G4 controller](https://github.com/VBCores/VBCores_files/tree/main/01-VB-Core32G4)